starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 The block propagation flow is the flow where nodes propagate information on newly created blocks.

-The block originator (the one publishing the block) publishes the necessary information to a well-known topic, with other nodes subsribed to that topic, and receiving the information.
+The block originator (the one publishing the block) publishes the necessary information to a well-known topic, with other nodes subscribed to that topic, and receiving the information.
 The pubsub implementation will take care of publishing the information to available nodes.

 ![block_propagation](https://user-images.githubusercontent.com/77265175/189591198-f855f04d-57c4-4faa-87b2-6aa1c43868ee.png)

-Of course, in this case, invalid body or header will invalidate the block (and the node should mark it as problematic.).
+Of course, in this case, an invalid body or header will invalidate the block (and the node should mark it as problematic.).

 A node SHOULD disregard body and and state diffs for blocks with invalid headers.